Addiction to this drug can develop rapidly.

 Withdrawing from loved ones: Pulling away from one’s community is a behavior frequently associated with opioid addiction.
 On the one hand, you may feel a need to keep your use secret from the people close to you.
 On the other hand, when addiction takes hold of the mind, it takes precedence over everything and distracts from socializing with family members.

 Risk-taking: Users suffering from dependency may find that they are more willing to engage with dangerous behaviors.
 This can include taking or sourcing the drug in more risky ways.
-Hydrocone addiction can also cloud thinking and even lead to risky activities like intoxicated driving, unprotected sex, or violence.
+Hydrocodone addiction can also cloud thinking and even lead to risky activities like intoxicated driving, unprotected sex, or violence.

 Work or school problems: As dependency develops, it stands in the way of work or school.
 During both the euphoric high and uncomfortable withdrawal, it is difficult to focus on or prioritize tasks unrelated to the drug.
 Mood swings at work or school are also extremely difficult to manage.